maslanangdev/maslanangdev/README.md

-Hi, I'm @maslanangdev, but you can call me Lun
+Hi, I'm @maslanangdev also known as Mas RJ95, but you can call me Lun

 I'm interested in Python language, gamedev, and daily app development